jhu-data-services/ldw24-quarto/README.md

 ## Description of Files
-- Data: This folder contains raw data files to be used during hands-on activities in the workshop
 - In-ClassScripts: This folder contains code files you will need for the workshop:
+	- MedicalDataNotebook.qmd: the final version of the Quarto document created in the demo
+	- MedicalDataNotebook.html: The HTML report rendered from the Quarto document
-- PresentationMaterials: This folder contains PowerPoint slides and other presentation materials used in the workshop
+- PresentationMaterials: This folder contains slides and other presentation materials used in the workshop
 - Resources: This folder contains cheatsheets to assist you during the workshop and links to external sources for you to continue your learning